phamous2day/HAL-l0Cam/README.md

 });
 ```

 Had I combined it, it would make no sense because when users sign up, they don't have picture information.
 Plus, there are other limitations or craziness to think about.
 The amount of users would dwarf the amount of pictures.
-So, how would would I go about binding pictures exlusively to users?
+So, how would would I go about binding pictures exclusively to users?
 By authenticating a token which then uses routes to pass certain data (like username) to the image model.

 Here's a sample **frontend js** that passes Timestamps exclusive to a user:
 ```js